-Osteria Oggi restaurant review - Adelaide, Australia
+Osteria Oggi restaurant - Adelaide, Australia

 From the street, Adelaide restaurant Osteria Oggi looks small; the kind of place you might take an aperitivo.
 But step inside and the long concrete bar beckons you onward until you spill into a generous naturally lit Tuscan piazza topped with a verdant hanging produce garden.